 Sprawled to the north side of Charoen Krung Road over to Worachak Road in the northwest corner of Chinatown, Khlong Thom market is a go-to spot for Bangkokians seeking anything from spare car parts to rice cookers to remote controlled helicopters to those pulsing digital signs that say “BAR” with digital bottles clinking or “Toilet this way” with a stream of digital yellow pee flowing from an inebriated digital dude.

-The market occupies a huge space and like most of Chinatown's markets, is as tightly packed as it possibly could be.
+The market is as tightly packed as it could be.
 Especially in the narrow passages that maze through the belly of the beast, be prepared for a human traffic jam when a host of shoppers come out on weekends.
 We’ve been here several times and it always amazes us how just when we think the market’s periphery is visible, it opens into an entire separate section with the same endless mash of modern (or sometimes not-so-modern) gadgets as the last.

 How to get there